The fundamental theorem of affine geometry in $(L^0)^n$: Abstract

 \section{Abstract}

-Let $L^0$ be the algebra of equivalence classes of real valued random variables on a probability space.
-For each integer $n\geq 2$, we consider $(L^0)^n$--the $n$-ary Cartesian power of $L^0$--as a free $L^0$-module and establish the fundamental theorem of affine geometry in $(L^0)^n$: an injective map $T: (L^0)^n\to (L^0)^n$ which has local property and maps each $L^0$-line onto an $L^0$-line must be an $L^0$-affine linear map.
+Let $L^0$ be the algebra of equivalence classes of real valued random variables on a given probability space, and $(L^0)^n$ the $n$-ary Cartesian power of $L^0$ for each integer $n\geq 2$.
+We consider $(L^0)^n$ as a free module over $L^0$ and study affine geometry in $(L^0)^n$.
+One of our main results states that: an injective mapping $T: (L^0)^n\to (L^0)^n$ which is local and maps each $L^0$-line onto an $L^0$-line must be an $L^0$-affine linear mapping.
+The other main result states that: a bijective mapping $T: (L^0)^n\to (L^0)^n$ which is local and maps each $L^0$-line segment onto an $L^0$-line segment must be an $L^0$-affine linear mapping.
+These results extend the fundamental theorem of affine geometry from $\mathbb R^n$ to $(L^0)^n$.

-{\it Keywords:} $L^0$-module, $L^0$-affine, the fundamental theorem of affine geometry
+{\it Keywords:} $L^0$-module, $L^0$-affine linear, the fundamental theorem of affine geometry

 {\it MSC2010:} 14R10, 51A15, 13C13

 \ls{1.5}